Not Remotely What You Would Think

 The job market crashed as COVID-19 spread and social distancing began; but, we believed that remote jobs would be immune to the crisis.
 Instead, job postings for remote workers declined 37.5% – about as fast as overall job postings, which fell 38.5%.
 These averages disguise enormous variations: postings for higher skill remote jobs fell more slowly than the average and a few occupations grew, one by 50%.

-To identify trends in employer demand for remote workers, Gray Associates searched its database of 7.2 million job postings, starting with general trends for the last several months.
+To identify trends in employer demand for remote workers, Gray DI searched its database of 7.2 million job postings, starting with general trends for the last several months.
 We then searched for jobs with the word “remote” in the title or text of the posting and filtered out results that used the word “remote” to describe the work (e.g., remote control) rather than the location of the worker.
 We were then able to identify job postings, job titles, occupations, degree requirements, and skills for remote workers.

 Technical Support Specialist